MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 >    * Reduce the precision to a level that is acceptable given your refresh-frequency requirements.

 * **Only refresh complete periods**&mdash;imagine your refresh is scheduled to run at 4:00 AM every morning.
 If data appears in the source system during those first four hours of that day, you may not want to account for it.
-Some business metrics, such as barrels per day in the oil and gas industry, are not practical or sensible to account for based on partial days.
+Some business metrics, such as barrels per day in the oil and gas industry, aren't practical or sensible to account for based on partial days.

     Another example where only refreshing complete periods is appropriate is refreshing data from a financial system.
 Imagine a financial system where data for the previous month is approved on the 12th calendar day of the month.
-You could set the incremental range to 1 month and schedule the refresh to run on the 12th day of the month.
+You could set the incremental range to one month and schedule the refresh to run on the 12th day of the month.
 With this option checked, it would refresh January data (the most recent complete monthly period) on February 12th.

 > [!NOTE]
 > Dataflow incremental refresh determines dates according to the following logic: if a refresh is scheduled, incremental refresh for dataflows uses the time-zone defined in the refresh policy.
 If no schedule for refreshing exists, incremental refresh uses the time from the machine running the refresh.

 ## The incremental refresh query

 Once incremental refresh is configured, the dataflow automatically alters your query to include filter by date.
-You can edit the auto-generated query using the **Advanced Power Query Editor** to fine-tune or customize your refresh.
+You can edit the autogenerated query using the **Advanced Power Query Editor** to fine-tune or customize your refresh.
 Read more about incremental refresh and how it works in the following sections.

 ## Incremental refresh and linked versus computed entities